Thrawn: Alliances

 Thrawn: Alliances is a 2018 Star Wars novel by Timothy Zahn, published on July 24, 2018 by Del Rey Books.
 It continues the chronicles of Grand Admiral Thrawn, a character that Zahn originated in his Heir to the Empire trilogy published in 1991–1993.
 It is the sequel to Zahn's Star Wars: Thrawn novel, the second installment of the newer Thrawn trilogy, and the ninth Thrawn novel overall.
+A sequel, Thrawn: Treason, was released in July 2019.

 Development

 At the New York Comic Con in 2017, Timothy Zahn, the author of the first eight Thrawn novels, announced that he had been working on a sequel to the 2017 Thrawn novel.
 He said that the book was actually finished and had been turned in a few weeks prior. @DelReyStarWars, the official Star Wars Del Rey Twitter account, published a comment that read: "Thrawn is back.
 And he's bringing Vader with him.
 Coming summer 2018."
 The book was initially planned for release on June 26, 2018, but was later delayed to July 24, 2018.

 Zahn said about coming back to writing about Thrawn: "Thrawn is a great character to write.
 It was really like I was never away from the last books I did.
 He’s a fun character to deal with..."